 Being that it was coming from West Germany, I am sure it could have easily taken a month or two to receive back when!
 No kiddin’ folks, you had to have a bit of patience to be a true Metalhead in the 80′s.
 I guess that just made you appreciate the music even more when you finally received your package via “snail mail” (they don’t call it that for nuthin’!).

-I will re-type the promo text as-is for posterity (not to make of/with):
+I will re-type the promo text as-is for posterity (not to make fun of):

 HELLOWEEN is a four-piece German Power Metal band from Hamburg, with the average age of 21.
 The origin of the band goes back to 1978 under the name of GENTRY consisting of Kai Hansen (g,voc), Peter Sielck (g,voc) and various often changed drummers and bassmen, with a program including conversion sof Uriah Heep and Black Sabbath as well as own songs, which already expressed the general musical tendency.
 In June ’78 they won the first award on a festival: The CAN Cup.